lookinguparts/Interlace/README.md

 Custom Shader Patterns
 ======================
 There is support for custom shader patterns.
 These are modified vertex shaders that output RGB values.
 After you install the package, you should create the directory ~/Chromatik/VShaders/ and place the contents of the repository's VShader/ directory in it.
-There currently is not support for textures but that will be coming soon.
-In order to render on the surface of a cylinder, you should see the coordinate space remapping example in ShpRings.vert.
-The shaders support an #include <funcs.vert> directive for sharing common blocks of code.
+In order to render on the surface of a cylinder, you should see the coordinate space remapping example in uvwrap.vti.
+The shaders support an #include <funcs.vti> directive for sharing common blocks of code.

 Due to some complications with tinyfd and AppleScript on Mac OS the vertex shader extensions are .vtx for a vertex shader and .vti for files that will be included by vertex shaders.
 You probably want to set up IntelliJ IDEA to recognize these file extensions as GLSL files.
-You can do so by going to Settings -> Editor -> File Types and adding the extensions to the GLSL file type.
+You can do so by going to Settings -> Editor -> File Types and adding the extensions .vtx and .vti to the GLSL file type.

 Modular Audio/Visual Synthesis Guide